Power BI Embedded: Build Analytics into Applications

 The embedding architecture involves three components: your application backend (generates embed tokens), the Power BI JavaScript SDK in the frontend (renders reports), and Power BI Service (hosts the reports and datasets).

-Service Principal Setup: For App Owns Data scenarios, create an Azure AD app registration with Power BI Service permissions.
+Service Principal Setup: For App Owns Data scenarios, create an Azure AD app registration with Power BI Service permissions (Report.Read.All, Dataset.Read.All at minimum).
 Add the service principal to a security group enabled in the Power BI admin portal under tenant settings.
-The service principal needs access to the workspace containing the reports.
+The service principal needs Member access to the workspace containing the reports.
+I always create a dedicated service principal for embedded analytics separate from other application identities.

 Embed Token Generation: Your backend calls the Power BI REST API to generate embed tokens.
 Tokens are short-lived (default 1 hour, configurable up to 24 hours) and scoped to specific reports, datasets, and workspaces.
-Always generate tokens server-side—never expose service principal credentials to the browser.
+Always generate tokens server-side because exposing service principal credentials to the browser is a critical security vulnerability.
+I cache tokens server-side with a 45-minute TTL to reduce API calls.

 JavaScript SDK Integration